yusefmosiah/choir-collective/docs/Core_Whitepaper.md

 ## Conclusion

 Choir's thermodynamic token model creates a self-organizing system where quality emerges naturally through energy dynamics rather than arbitrary rules.
-By treating threads as quantum harmonic oscillators, we enable natural selection for quality while maintaining accessibility for valuable contributions.
-This approach aligns incentives, rewards pattern recognition, and creates sustainable community evolution without central control.
+By treating threads as quantum harmonic oscillators and maintaining circular token flow through the Treasury, we enable natural selection for quality while ensuring sustainable incentives for valuable contributions.

 The result is a platform where:
 - Quality emerges from natural laws
 - Value aligns with coherence
 - Communities self-organize
 - Evolution is organic and sustainable
+- Incentives remain perpetually aligned

-This innovative model sets a new standard for decentralized platforms, demonstrating how physical principles can create robust socioeconomic systems.
+This innovative model sets a new standard for decentralized platforms, demonstrating how physical principles can create robust socioeconomic systems with sustainable token economics.